Byron2306/VAMP/README.md

 - Use `logger.info()` to trace progress
 - Patch in `backend/data/nwu_brain/` for updated policies or scoring

----

 ## 🧾 License

 Internal use only – NWU Research and Policy Development.

----

 ## 🧠 Credits

 Built with ❤️ using:

 - Microsoft Playwright
 - Python 3.10
-- Ollama LLM (gemma3:4b-b cloud)
-- NWU’s brain.json and scoring logic
+- NWU's brain.json and scoring logic